omnia-md/conda-recipes/README.md

 ### Planed Migration Stages

-1. (**Current**) Update build image to CentOS 6 from CentOS 5

-    The base Docker image for linux builds will be updated to CentOS 6 with its new glibc.
-The base image is the `conda-forge` anvil, with some [custom addons](https://hub.docker.com/r/jchodera/omnia-linux-anvil/~/dockerfile/)
-    to include things like the AMD SDK, TexLive, and CUDA for GPU builds.
+1. (**Current**) Update build image to CentOS 6 from CentOS 5 The base Docker image for linux builds will be updated to CentOS 6 with its new glibc.
+The base image is the `conda-forge` anvil, with some [custom addons](https://hub.docker.com/r/jchodera/omnia-linux-anvil/~/dockerfile/) to include things like the AMD SDK, TexLive, and CUDA for GPU builds.
 The updated version will ensure packages can work on the `conda-forge` platform which is CentOS 6 based.
 1. Begin migration of "nearly-pure Python" and non-OpenMM dependent packages
    * Packages which do not depend on OpenMM and can be run on CPUs only should start migrating over to `conda-forge` in preparation for the total migration.
    * Packages which can compile with just the `conda-forge` linux-anvil should also start migrating.
    * *We highly encourage devs of individual packages to start migrating now.*

-1. Determine the apropriate way to build packages which require more than the `conda-forge` linux-anvil can provide
+1. Determine the appropriate way to build packages which require more than the `conda-forge` linux-anvil can provide

-   * The `conda-forge` linux-anvil does not support some things such
+   * The `conda-forge` linux-anvil does not support some things such as some LaTeX packages, AMD SDK, and CUDA files.
+   * We will need to reach out to the conda-forge people to see what the best course of action is
 1. Move OpenMM to `conda-forge`
+    * This will highly depend on the previous point.
+If we cannot get the CUDA and AMD packages as part of the build process, then we will strongly need to reconsider this step.
 1. Move packages which depend on OpenMM to `conda-forge`
-1. Move all packages to `conda-forge`
+1. Finish the move of all packages to `conda-forge`

 ### Installing packages from omnia